This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Then, roll the crescents around the hot dogs starting at the wide end of the triangle and roll.

-- Put them on an ungreased cookie sheet seam side down.
+- Put them on an ungreased cookie sheet seam with the croissant dough side down.
+You can line with parchment paper.

-- Finally, bake for 12 to 15 minutes until the crescent dough is slightly golden brown.
-They are delicious with ketchup and mustard.
+- Finally, bake for 12 to 15 minutes until the crescent roll dough is slightly golden brown.
+They are delicious with ketchup and mustard and served warmed.

 - Ketchup.
 We like to make this Homemade ketchup.